G-Research/polars-numba/README.md

 Awkward Array's memory representation is compatible with Arrow.
 When doing read-only operations, then, it requires zero additional memory (zero-copy) because it can just use the Arrow data structure directly, with no copying.

-When _creating_ a new Series, however, peak memory usage is twice as high as the resulting Series because of the temporary `ArrayBuilder` object required by the current Awkward Array API.
+When _creating_ a new Series, however, peak memory usage may be twice as high as the resulting Series, perhaps because of the temporary `ArrayBuilder` object required by the current Awkward Array API.
 This ought to be fixable with a new API.

 ## Current status: proof-of-concept